isaiahcarp13/isaiahcarp13.github.io/_posts/2020-05-01-soonerSQL.md

 ### Stat Leaders by Year

 Here is some code that creates a query for the rushing leader for each year.
-If one wanted to see other top athletes in other stats all you have to do is replace 'rush_yds' with another stat in the Yards Table.
+If one wanted to see other top athletes in other stats all you have to do is replace **rush_yds** with another stat in the Yards Table.

 ~~~~MySQL
 with stat_leader as (